reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

   - Use existing laws and expand them for AI
   - AI law can draw on privacy, tort and copyright law
 - Since people are more biased than AI, the best plan of action is to combine human input with AI
 - Interconnectedness:  AI is connected by various technologies:  software, sensors, developers, users and more.
-Many parties need to be involved in the ethnics and liability discusssions
+Many parties need to be involved in the ethics and liability discusssions

 ### Stakeholders
 - Attorneys are thinking about it